tomasate/wprime_plus_b/README.md

 ## Processors

+- [TriggerEfficiencyProcessor](processors/trigger_efficiency_processor.py) (trigger): Trigger efficiency processor that applies pre-selection and selection cuts (two bjets + one lepton + MET), and saves numerator and denominator as hist objects in a pickle file.

-- [TTBarControlRegionProcessor](processors/ttbar_processor.py): TTbar Control Region processor that applies pre-selection and selection cuts (two bjets + one lepton + MET), and saves unbinned branches as parquet files.
+- [TTBarControlRegionProcessor](processors/ttbar_processor.py) (ttbar): TTbar Control Region processor that applies pre-selection and selection cuts (two bjets + one lepton + MET), saves unbinned branches as parquet files and cutflow dictionaries as a pickle file.

 To test locally first (recommended), can do e.g.: